 A full 18 months to pay off a transfer balance can contribute a lot to your peace of mind (13.99 percent to 23.99 percent variable APR thereafter), but you should be prepared to end the debt cycle and pay your balances in full if you want to maximize the card’s up to 2 percent in cash back rewards.

 The main appeal of Citi Double Cash is its 1 percent cash back “earn when you buy” plus 1 percent cash back as you pay and the intro APR offer, but you may qualify for a few extra Mastercard benefits.

 Recommended credit score

 Why should you get the Chase Freedom Unlimited?

-Chase Freedom Unlimited offers three months of DashPass subscription services.
-When you order over $12 on Doordash, you won’t pay delivery fees.
+The Chase Freedom Unlimited offers three months of DashPass subscription services; when you order over $12 on DoorDash, you won’t pay delivery fees.
 After that, the next nine months of DashPass are 50 percent off (must activate by Dec.
 31, 2021).
 Plus, you’ll get 5 percent cash back rewards on Lyft rides through March 2022.

 Recommended credit score

-To qualify for this card it’s best to have a good to excellent credit score of 670-850.
+To qualify for the Freedom Unlimited, it’s best to have a good to excellent credit score of 670-850.